p76121699/ls2ic_sdn_routing/README.md

 ```
 #### NOTE:
 * Algorithms like drisr and ospf do not require training.
+* Algorithms like drisr and ospf do not require training.
 * Training/testing splits are defined in the config files under `config/env`.
+* If your controller subprocess takes longer to start due to a slower machine, the DRL agent subprocess might encounter an error.
+In this case, close all subprocesses and the main program, then re-run main.py.
+Follow the shutdown procedure below to ensure a clean restart.
 * To safely terminate training:
 Step-by-step shutdown: